yewyewXD/Frontend-Application/README.md

 # Layout

-You can use Bootstrap framework or other framework, or of course you could just build your own custom frontend styles.
+You can use Bootstrap framework or other CSS frameworks, or of course you could just build your own custom frontend styles, or a mix of the two approaches.

 Please note that this dashboard should also works mobile (on tablets as well as on smartphones).

 When styling, you can decide for yourself what it should look like.
-However, bonus points are awarded if the styles resemble those of energieloft.de and could fit as seamlessly as possible within that website..
+However, bonus points are awarded if the styles resemble those of [energieloft.de](https://energieloft.de) and could fit as seamlessly as possible within that website..

-A layout mockup can be found in the file: layoutskizze.jpg
+A layout mockup can be found in the file: mockup.jpg

 # Code structure

-The starter application uses the following features:
+The application should at the very least use the following:

-- React.js
+- It uses the React.js framework
-- A CSS pre-compiler (SASS, LESS, SCSS)
+- A CSS pre-compiler (SASS, LESS, SCSS) or other CSS approaches (CSS modules, Styled components)

-In React.js, the application is to be assembled into suitable, recyclable React components.
+You can use external modules like [Redux](https://redux.js.org), [informed](https://joepuzzo.github.io/informed/), and whatever you think is necessary.

-Ideally, the components are provided as export classes.
+In React, the application is to be assembled into suitable, reusable React components.

 Possible components would be: